lucaas-d3v/Ryzor/README.md

 Run as a user with appropriate permissions

-Check read/write access to directories
+Check read/write permissions on directories

 Corrupted configuration files: